 Climate Action Day in Olympia, WA.
 January 8th 2018

 Islands Climate Resilience

 Islands Climate Resilience (ICR) is a grassroots volunteer group on San Juan Island whose mission is to establish and facilitate a collaborative process to encourage preparedness for climate related impacts in the San Juan Islands.
 Their primary goal is to foster the development of a San Juan Islands Climate Resilient Community Plan.
-This summer, ICR held a local gathering on “Building a Climate Resilient San Juan Islands Community” at the San Juan Island Grange on July 20, 2015.
-As an outgrowth of that gathering, ICR held a community forum on “The Future of Water Resources in the San Juan Islands” at the Brickworks on November 16, 2015.
+To help accomplish that goal, ICR prepared the report, "Working Towards Climate Resilience in the San Juan Islands", described below.

 ICR Water Resources Forum